monsoonmaelstrom/book2/book2.md

 We cover the miles throughout the day rapidly, and when we’re within ten or fifteen miles of the city proper, Davy calls a halt, and spends a few minutes talking with Liam and Peter.
 Alex stays near me.
 Giorgi is talking to Gavin and Henry.
 I think he’s trying to keep them from asking me questions which, if so, I appreciate.
 I’m going to have to thank him later.
 It’s bound to be awkward.
 I sigh.

-“You know Liam wants to talk to you,” Alex says softly.
+“You know Liam wants to talk to you,” Alex comments softly.

 “Yeah.”